ElG0hary/scroll_to_hide/README.md

 ## Getting started

 To use it you need to provide;
-    1- ScrollController.
+    1- ScrollController.<br>
-    2- child: Widget that you would like to hide or show(depends on the scroll).
+    2- child: Widget that you would like to hide or show(depends on the scroll).<br>
-    3- Duration(Optional): how fast to show or hide child widget.
+    3- Duration(Optional): how fast to show or hide child widget.<br>
-    4- Height: Self Explained.
+    4- Height: Self Explained.<br>

 ## Usage